crsorggithub/DHIS2-Wordpress-Plugin/readme.md

 ![](2020-02-28/image11.png)

 ### **2.3 Configurations**
 When activated, DHIS2 Analytics plugin creates a settings option page that requires you to set basic details required for it to run.
-On the left panel as shown, click on DHIS2 Analytics (highlighted in blue) to open the page.
+On the left panel as shown, click on DHIS2 Analytics (highlighted in red) to open the page.

 ![](2020-02-28/image11-a-2.png)